 This was my first job where I was making more than minimum wage and was really feeling rich.
 I figured since I was now making the big bucks I could splurge on something fun.
 The reality was I was making a middle-class salary and had a mortgage to pay.

-Over the next several months I started my first budget and began tracking my expenses.
-I was finally able to see that I made enough money to afford all my necessities and some desires.
+Over the next several months, I started my first budget and began tracking my expenses.
+I was finally able to see that I made enough money to afford all my necessities.
 I needed to be frugal and started only spending money on my needs and stashing every other dollar away.